MewsSystems/developers/Android/Readme.md

-Create an original native application for Android OS that meets the following requirements:

-# Your task
+# Mews Android developer task

 Download sample data from a given public REST API.
 Display the results in a list of cards on a screen with ability to select one card.
 Show a detail view based on the selected card.
 Create a fork of this repository.
 When finished with the task, create a pull request.

 ## Application design